dugagjin/particles.NET/README.md

 - Threshold: distance in pixels in which the lines start to be visible
 - NumberOfParticles: self-explainatory
 - RefreshSpeed: The time between frames in ms
-- _color: color of the lines
+- _color: color of the lines and particles
 - _backgroundColor: color of the canvas